thesofakillers/ir1-labs/hw2/ANS.md

 > 9a) 20.0p Counterfactual LTR assumes a relation between a click on a document
 > and the document's relevance.
 What is this assumption?

 In counterfactual LTR it is assumed that a user clicking on a documents means that this document is relevant for this particular user.
-Of course not all clicks can be clear indication of a document's relevance - sometimes the user may have misclicked.
-Therefore part of counterfactual LTR is also modelling click noise.
-However, the assumption is that noise can be resolved by collecting more data.
+Furthermore, it is assumed that non-clicked documents are either not relevant or simply not observed.

 > 9b) 15.0p Give two situations where this assumption does not hold.

 A click may not always indicate document relevance.
+Likewise, a lack of click may not always indicate document irrelevance.
 There is also click noise.
-The following are a couple of sitations where a click is due to noise and does not correspond to relevance:
+The following are a couple of situations the assumption that click = relevance does not hold:

 - A misclick by the user - the user did not really intend to click on the document.
+This is essentially what constitutes click noise.
 - Clickbait - a document which intentionally tries to mislead users but is not actually relevant.
+The user clicks on it expecting something relevant but finding something that is not.
+This is an instant of trust bias, which may have the opposite effect: due to trust bias, the user does not click on a clearly relevant result, because they do not trust the webpage or do not want to drive traffic to them.
+In the IR system, with our assumption that click = relevance, this interaction signals that the webpage is not relevant, while in reality it is.